vcc-LG/welsh-councillor-search/README.md

 ### Consume APIs and write to Db

 The code for the function can be found in this repo under `lambdas\consumeAPI.js`.
-When the function is run it
+When the function is run it writes to the table created by `createDb.js`.
+There is some validation going on in the function which I wrote to cope with missing data or data that was structured differently between APIs:

+-

 ### Sync to ElasticSearch